reecemelnick/COMP3800-Group20/README.md

 Through docker desktop, open the container and use terminal and run the commands written in: scripts/export.sh / scripts/import.sh

 # Install node
-install nvm or node 22 directly
+Install nvm or node 22 directly: https://nodejs.org/en/download

 # install npm packages
 At project root:
 >npm ci

 # create env.local in src folder
-cp env.example /src/.env.local
+>cp env.example /src/.env.local

 Roboflow API Key to be obtained through the Roboflow Platform through (Settings -> API Keys -> Private API Key)<br>

-If you want to change database credentials, you will also need to change the credentials in docker-compose.yml
+If you want to use different database credentials, you will also need to change the credentials in docker-compose.yml before setting up the container

 ## Run
 Activate pyenv: